The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 A few other resources to help you out are these hundreds of barefoot shoe reviews, and this guide to the Best Barefoot Shoes & Brands For Your Foot Type.

-Here are my tips for transitioning to barefoot shoes:
+Here are additional tips for transitioning to barefoot shoes:

 - Add foot exercises such as these to your daily routine.